 - Sage: fresh sage is delicous and the best option, but you could also use dried.

-- Chickpeas: cooked chickpeas, tinned are fine to use here.
+- Chickpeas: cooked chickpeas, tinned/canned are fine to use here.

 - Quinoa: this forms the bulk of the stuffing, and ensures this recipe is gluten free and adds some extra protien. the original recipe I made used bulghar wheat, which is a great alternative.